 In an effort to give us an alternative to the mono-coloured icons Jendrzych made for 2.8, I’ve been adapting his icons to include a splash of colour, and an outline.

 - Icons get a black outline, if the interior is bright, or a light outline if the interior is dark.
-Sometimes both.
+Sometimes both (a ‘shadow’ can be substituted if the shape/size can’t support an outline).
 This means all icons will work with any theme regardless of colour.
 It also slightly shrinks the icons, which overall adds more negative space between icon lists, but can make maintaining shape slightly difficult.

 - In order to keep new icons relatively easy to create, these icons should match the look and style of icons that are purely white with a black outline.